Hops

 • Mites – if the leaves start to look faded or mottled then check for sap sucking mites which are more likely to attack plants during hot dry weather.
 Ornamental plants can be treated with OCP eco-neem but if picking the flowers then spray with an organic insecticide approved for edible plants.

-• Caterpillars – if young plants are attacked then pick off caterpillars by hand or spray with OCP eco-neem (ornamental plants only).
+• Caterpillars – if young plants are attacked then pick off caterpillars by hand or spray with OCP eco-caterpillar killer.
 Fully grown bines can handle some chomped leaves without much worry.

 • Weeds – given how thirsty hops are it’s important to deal with weeds that will complete for water.
 Keep the mulch topped up to limit weed growth and spray any that do appear with OCP Slasher.